Services for research and sponsored programs

 Understand Selected Processes: The current state of the selected processes is analyzed.
 Emphasis is on understanding the process as a whole.
 The “as is” state is documented.

 Improve Selected Processes: The “to be” vision is created.
-New process models are identified, processes are redesigned, bench marks are considered, the activities and specifications for “to be” processes are defined.
+New process models are identified, processes are redesigned, benchmarks are considered, the activities and specifications for “to be” processes are defined.
 Appropriate use of information systems is a key consideration for any redesign effort.

 Implement Improved Processes: The next to last step is the implementation of process improvements.
 The “as is” and “to be” processes are compared.
 The redesigned, improved processes are implemented.
 Implementation efforts include communication of change and the provision of process documentation resources.

-Evaluate Processes: Once new processes are implemented, they are evaluated to determine how well the new process is meeting the needs and requirements.
+Evaluate Processes: Once new processes are implemented, they are evaluated to determine how well the new process meets the needs and requirements.
 Adjustments are made as necessary.
 For continuous process improvement, evaluation and refinement is ongoing.
 Refinement criteria must be considered in making adjustments to ensure gains are not lost over time through “process creep."

 The Maximus approach is to process improvement is to: